wkolowski/Type-Theory-Wishlist/README.md

 - Discriminators that check which constructor was used to make the given term, e.g. `Nil? : list 'a -> bool`, `Cons? : list 'a -> bool`
 - Projections which project constructor arguments out of a term (given that the term was really made using that constructor): `Cons?.hd : l : list 'a{Cons? l} -> 'a`, `Cons?.tl : l : list 'a{Cons? l} -> list 'a`
 - Note that the above are written in F* syntax and require refinement types to get anywhere.

+## Primitive types and arrays

+Primitive constants are used to include in type theory various types known from more mainstream languages, like ints, floats, arrays, etc.

 ## Modern tooling